Canada Geese Problems Questions & Answers

 - I live in a rural area and have problems with nuisance Canada geese.
 They regularly rest on a body of water on my property OR they have caused crop damage on my property.

-Consider hunting as a management strategy to alleviate nuisance goose concerns.
-Hunting is the most economical, practical method to alleviate nuisance Canada goose concerns where safe and lawful.
-Outside of the hunting seasons, Canada geese causing agricultural depredation or damage to property can be shot via a permit issued by a district wildlife biologist.
+Consider hunting as a management strategy to alleviate Canada goose concerns.
+Where safe and lawful, hunting Canada geese in the legal season is the most economical, practical method to alleviate Canada goose concerns.
+Outside of the hunting seasons, Canada geese causing agricultural depredation or damage to property can be shot via a permit issued by an urban wildlife biologist.